BirdeeHub/make_minesweeper_tutorial/app/README.md

 ______________________________________________________________________________________________________________________________________________

 Main game window is in charge of action listeners and the menu bar and scrolling.
 And being the window.
+It contains an instance of the Grid class

-Grid is a panel containing the grid of buttons
+Grid is a panel containing the grid of buttons for the board.

 Grid changes the displays of buttons based on the data in Minefield, and as such contains the main game logic.